Preview

 Remove personal information

 Be a good internet citizen and remove any personal information and photos of the previous owners.
 Remove all names, addresses, and phone numbers.
-You can replace the people photos with AI-generated images and use Pixabay for other (free) images.
+You can replace the people photos with AI-generated images and use Pixabay or ChatGPT for other images.

 One time, we received a takedown request from a charity because a user was impersonating them by keeping their full information and photos on the PBN blog.
-Don’t be that guy/gal.
+Don’t be that guy.

 Avoiding PBN footprints